UK

 Advice

-Before the census records are useful you will need to trace your family history back to 1901 or earlier.
+Before the census records are useful you will need to trace your family history back to 1911 or earlier.
 The more common the surname(s) you are looking for, the more information you will need to find your ancestors.
-You probably need at least 3 pieces of information to get a definitive match, such as: location, occupation, place of birth, spouse or children's or parent(s)'s names.
+You probably need at least 3 pieces of unique information to get a definitive match, such as: location, occupation, place of birth, spouse or children's or parent(s)'s names.

 Once you have a match in the one census, search for each family member in the previous census.
 Search the marriage index for the years just before the oldest child was born.
 Search the birth index for all individuals found.
 Search the death index for anyone who appears on one census but not the next.
 Sometimes these indexes give up information, but often you will find no match or several possible matches.